What Is the Stochastic Indicator? (2026 Guide)

 • The stochastic indicator is a momentum oscillator that identifies overbought and oversold conditions by comparing price to its recent high-low range.

-• Range trading success with Stochastic reaches 70% in 2026 when the market regime is confirmed as sideways by an ADX below 25.
+• Range trading with the Stochastic works best when the market regime is confirmed as sideways by an ADX below 25.

-• %K and %D crossovers serve as the primary entry signals, with reliability increasing by 14% when they occur at extreme zones (>80 or <20).
+• %K and %D crossovers serve as the primary entry signals, and they carry more weight when they occur at extreme zones (>80 or <20).

 • Stochastic divergence is a leading indicator that identifies trend exhaustion by highlighting mismatches between price direction and momentum strength.